-I’m wishing you all the happiness your heart can hold…
+I hope you have moments of beautiful silence in your days and nights.
+And I’m wishing you all the happiness your heart can hold.

 Until next time,